Sign up for weekly AppOps insights.

 2. Encryption: You should protect sensitive data both at rest and in transit with robust encryption.

-3. Automation: Legacy Salesforce tools like Data Loader are insecure because you have to download data to your desktop when moving it between orgs.
-If you use automation—like Prodly—the data stays within the Salesforce platform, which greatly reduces your risk.
+3. Automation: Legacy Salesforce tools like Data Loader aren’t secure because you have to download data to your desktop when moving it between orgs.
+In contrast, automation—like Prodly—keeps the data within the Salesforce platform, which greatly reduces your risk.

-4. Firewalls: You should use network security systems to monitor and control incoming and outgoing network traffic based on predetermined security rules.
+4. Firewalls: Use network security systems to monitor and control incoming and outgoing network traffic based on predetermined security rules.

-By implementing these measures, you can protect your financial data from unauthorized access—which is a fundamental requirement under SOX.
+By implementing these measures, you can protect your financial information from unauthorized access—which is a fundamental requirement under SOX.

 Implement Data Access Policies

-Data access policies are key to protecting financial data from unauthorized access and potential data tampering.
-They help safeguard the integrity of your financial data, which contributes to SOX compliance
+Data access policies are key to protecting financial data from unauthorized access and potential tampering.
+They help safeguard the integrity of your financial information, which contributes directly to SOX compliance

 Data Governance for SOX-Compliant ALM in Salesforce